rbtcollins/bitnami-docker/vcloud/redmine/README.md

 ## Create the Docker container images

+In this section we will build the Docker images for the FakeS3 and Redmine applications.

 ### FakeS3

+FakeS3 mimics the API of the Amazon S3 service and provides our Redmine application with a centralized object store that is shared among all the Redmine pods.

+Since the user file uploads are centralized at single location, it enables us to have more than on Redmine instance thereby allowing use to scale the Redmine application horizontally.

 The FakeS3 image is built using the `Dockerfile` from the `dockerfiles/fakes3/` directory.
 Docker container images can extend from other existing images, for this image we extend the existing `bitnami/ruby` image.